steakscience/steakscience/_pages/about.md

 ## About me

-I was born in raised in Thailand.
-Things were pretty uneventful until my dad brought home gadgets and I grew to love those little machines.
+When I was growing up, my dad would always bring home gadgets and I loved playing with them.

 Now, I’m studying Industrial Design at the University of Washington.
-The program is multidisciplinary and I love getting to explore the lines between Industrial and Interaction Design.
+The program is multidisciplinary and I love getting to explore the intersection of Industrial and Interaction Design.

-Next, I’ll be out there, making the little machines that I love so much.
+After this, I’ll be out there somewhere making gadgets.

+Product of [UW Design](https://art.washington.edu/design){:target="_blank"}.

 ****